Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 \section{Experimental validation}

-The experimental validation presented in the following comprises Stage 1 of representation learning (Sec.\ \ref{sec:stage1}) and Stage 2 of learning to classify (Sec.\ \ref{sec:stage2}).
+The experimental validation presented in the following comprises representation learning (Stage 1, Sec.\ \ref{sec:stage1}) and a `downstream' task of learning to classify (Stage 2, Sec.\ \ref{sec:stage2}).
 In the former, we train \mname and baseline models (all autoencoders) on a training set of images via autoassociation, to allow them to form informative latent representations.
-The primary objective in this stage is the quality of reconstruction.
-In Stage 2, we compose the encoders extracted from the models obtained in Stage 1 with decision trees to perform image classification.
+In Stage 2, we compose the Encoders and Modelers extracted from the models obtained in Stage 1 with decision trees to perform image classification.
 The main research question is whether the structure-aware representations formed by \mname in Stage 1 translate in Stage 2 to better test-set accuracy than the baseline models.